gabafo1/bot/README.md

 GitHub license

 Description
-This project is a [insert type of bot] bot built in Python programming language.
-It can perform tasks such as customer .
-The bot is designed to be a chatbot.
+This project is a chat bot built in Python programming language.
+It can perform tasks such as customer care.